qodesmith/typer/README.md

 As with the `.run` method above, `.end` exposes the parent element that Typer is currently typing in through an argument in the function you pass to to `.end`.

 * * *

-# KILL SWITCH
+* * *

+## Kill Switch

-Typer's kill switch feature let's you annihilate a typer function no matter *what* it's currently doing.
-This is particularly useful for single-page applications to prevent typer from continuing in the background even after a view has been removed from the DOM.
-The kill switch will also remove any current listener typer has on a DOM element.
+Typer's kill switch feature let's you annihilate a Typer function no matter *what* it's currently doing.
+This is particularly useful for single-page applications to prevent Typer from continuing in the background even after a view has been removed from the DOM.
+The kill switch will also remove any current listener Typer has on a DOM element.

 ### How to use: